aaronicsubstances/scalable-ipc/README.md

    - calling ISessionHandler.CompleteInit launches the opening state.

    - in opening state only data pdus are processed; all others are ignored.
+Time spent in this state determines open timeout.

-   - in opened state, data pdus are processed normally. enquire link pdus are processed by sending back enquire link acks.
+   - in opened state,

+      - data pdus are processed normally, and the activity here determines idle timeout.

-      - Also enquire link pdus are sent out periodically without waiting for reply or even network send aftermath.
+      - enquire link pdus are sent out periodically without waiting for reply or even network send aftermath.

+      - enquire link pdus are processed by sending back enquire link acks.

+   - in closing state, close pdu is sent before transitioning to Awaiting_Disposal state.
+If gracious close was requested, then attempt is made to wait for ack pdu.
+Else for force close, only network send aftermath is awaited.

-   - beyond opened state (ie when session handler is disposing), data or enquire link pdus are processed by sending back enquire link NACKs. close pdus are ignored (except in closing state).
+   - beyond opened state (i.e. when session handler is disposing), data and enquire link pdus are ignored.

+   - beyond closing state, close pdus are ignored.

 ## Roadmap